moritz-john/kmk-config-splaytoraid/docs/index.md

 <!-- prettier-ignore-start -->
 !!! warning
-    **After replacing the `boot.py` file you need to hold the green key when connecting the keyboard to your computer or rebooting it via reset button in order to access the USB storage.**
+    **After replacing `boot.py` you need to hold the green key when connecting the keyboard to your computer in order to access its USB storage.**
 <!-- prettier-ignore-end -->

 <figure markdown>